spywhere/plug.nvim/README.md

 }

 -- a simple installation of a plugin
---   the format is exact to that in vim-plug 'user/repo'
+--   the format is exact to that in its plugin manager backend 'user/repo'

 'https://github.com/user/repo.git'